nathanjent/ticmap2tmx/README.md

 - Height: 136
 - Tile width: 8
 - Tile height: 8
-- Tile layer format: [XML, CSV] (Base64 formats are not yet supported)
+- Tile layer format: [ XML, CSV ]
+  - Base64 formats are not yet supported

 ### Tileset Settings

 - Grid width: 8
 - Grid height: 8

+Convert your TMX file to a TIC-80 map.
+Save it to a location accessible to the TIC-80 application.

     $ ./ticmap2tmx mytic80.tmx mytic80.map